-'Seven Stage Futures’ enacts the development and production of a series of community-led ‘Merakas’ (a form of 'gathering space', to share knowledge, that draws upon the wisdom of both current and past generations).
-These events are presented in July 2017 within the ‘informal’ South African townships - where audiences (currently entirely unserviced by cultural events, or indeed much at all) can actively participate in unique local celebrations that they have both proposed and co-created.
-Each event is shaped by local African 'change-agents' at sites where they have already built their own ‘shack replacement’ houses – using locally appropriate, no-cost materials – a new building-cum-artform we call ‘Post-Natural’ building.
+'Seven Stage Futures’ involved the development and production of a series of community-led ‘Merakas’ (a form of 'gathering space', to share knowledge, that draws upon the wisdom of both current and past generations).
+These events were presented in July 2017 within the ‘informal’ South African townships - where audiences (currently entirely unserviced by cultural events, or indeed much at all) actively participated in unique local celebrations that they have both proposed and co-created.
+Each event was shaped by local African 'change-agents' at sites where they lived or had already built their own ‘shack replacement’ houses – using locally appropriate, no-cost materials – a new building-cum-artform we call ‘Post-Natural’ building.

-Learnings from this unique arts/development experiment will be disseminated to arts organisations and international development NGOs in Australia, initiating rich dialogues and sparking future transdisciplinary initiatives.
+Learnings from this unique arts/development experiment were later disseminated to arts organisations and international development NGOs in Australia, initiating rich dialogues and sparking future transdisciplinary initiatives.

 EVENTS (COMMUNITY 'MERAKAS')